Don’t need high cholesterol to benefit from statins— Harvard Gazette

 “Statins are a first line class of drugs that can lower cholesterol and lower the risk of a second heart attack or stroke in people who have already had one — there’s no question about that,” said corresponding author Ariela Orkaby of the Brigham’s Division of Aging.
 “However, many clinicians still don’t agree on whether statins should be used as a preventative treatment for people who haven’t had a heart attack or stroke yet but are at high risk due to age or other factors.

-“Our findings demonstrate statins have a protective effect even in people who haven’t had their first major cardiac event, which means there are still benefits to prescribing these medications for primary prevention of heart disease.”
+“Our findings demonstrate statins have a protective effect even in people who haven’t had their first major cardiac event, which means there are still benefits to prescribing these medications for primary prevention of heart disease,” said Orkaby, who is also an investigator in the Veterans Affairs Geriatric Research Education and Clinical Center.

 For most people, statins are well-tolerated and don’t have significant side-effects.
 However, some doctors over the last few years have called for these medications to stop being prescribed for certain people, including those with chronic kidney disease.
 Notably, cardiovascular disease is the leading cause of death for older adults with kidney disease.